Mactych/discord-template/readme.md

     // can customise what happens when developerOnly and command is triggered but user is not developer }
 ```
 ## Adding Events
 You can modify existing events and create new ones by following the pattern within events/ready.js, there is a simple function that passes in the client and then within that function you can designate what events you'd like to use as you normally would acccording the the [Discord.js v13 docs](https://discord.js.org).
+## Accessing Arguments
+Arugments are split by ' ', you can access the array of arguments by calling `message.args`.